JonQuxBurton/MobileMicroservicesSample/README.md

 * Understandable - they allow each step of a Scenario can be run and checked.

 ### 4. Load Tests
-The Load test are performed using [k6](#k6), which is a command line Load testing tool.
+The Load Tests are performed using [k6](#k6), which is a command line Load testing tool.
 The tests to be executed by k6 are defined in a JavaScript file (/docs/LoadTesting/LoadTest.js).
 This script details the actions to be performed (the Scenarios) and defines the number of Virtual Users and iterations.
 It is currently set to launch 5 simultaneous Virtual Users each performing 3 iterations of one of 5 scenarios.
 So 5 * 5 * 3 = 75 tests in total.

 During the test run, the Virtual User needs data to use for the current test iteration.
 This is pre-generated into a JSON file by the LoadTestingWebService, which I created.
 This also allows each Virtual User to request an Identifier, which it can use to ensure it gets it's own specific data for each test iterations that it runs.